gbmhunter/blog/content/programming/operating-systems/windows/_index.md

 ## Overview

 These pages are all about the Windows operating system and the command-line interface.
-For information about how to write batch scripts and it's programming syntax, see the [Batch Files page](/programming/languages/batch-files).
+For information about how to write batch scripts and it's programming syntax, see the {{% link text="Batch page" src="/programming/languages/batch" %}}.

 ## Auto-complete